cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

 From this analysis, we can assess that our genome assemblies are good quality, with 100% of the genome assembled for all our isolates.
 It is worth noting that the assessment from _CheckM2_ is an approximation based on other genomes in the database.
-In diverse species such as _S. aureus_ the completeness may be underestimated, because each individual strain will only carry part of the _pangenome_ for that species.
+In diverse species such as _S. aureus_ the completeness may be underestimated, because each individual strain will only carry part of the _pan-genome_ for that species.

 ## Accuracy